syncfusion-content/uwp-docs/uwp/Pdf-Viewer/Concepts-and-Features/Printing-PDF.md

 {% endhighlight %}
 {% endtabs %}

-In the `PrintTaskRequested` event handler, you can include the required print options such as the number of copies, collation, duplex, and more.
-By creating a `PrintTask` using the properties `Request`, `PrintDocumentSource`, and `PrintTask` obtained from the `SfPdfViewerPrintTaskRequestedEventArgs`.
+In the `PrintTaskRequested` event handler, you can include the required print options such as the number of copies, collation, duplex, and more by creating a `PrintTask` using the properties `Request` and `PrintDocumentSource`.
 Refer to the following code example.

 {% tabs %}
 {% highlight c# %}